EquiBrand Briefs: The Definitive Guide to Brand Strategy

 Effective positioning requires strategic focus and sacrifice.
 Brands that attempt to stand for everything often stand for very little.

-Four Common Positioning Approaches
+Four Common Positioning Approaches:

-Position around a meaningful customer benefit or unmet need.
+Benefit-Based Positioning positions around a meaningful customer benefit or unmet need.
+Disney positions around emotional experience and imagination.

-Example: Southwest Airlines built positioning around transparency, simplicity, and operational efficiency.
+Business Model Positioning positions around how the company operates differently.
+Southwest Airlines built positioning around transparency, simplicity, and operational efficiency.

-Align the brand with customer identity and self-expression.
+Aspirational Positioning aligns the brand with customer identity and self-expression.
+Nike positions around aspiration, performance, and achievement.

-Example: Apple used “Think Different” to reinforce its distinct philosophy and design approach.
+Competitive Positioning positions explicitly or implicitly against category conventions.
+Apple used “Think Different” to reinforce its distinct philosophy and design approach.

 2. Brand-Customer Experience